ariel17/laslechuzas/WordPress/wp-content/plugins/font-organizer/readme.txt

 Copy the entire key and paste it on the designated place in the plugin settings.

 In order to enable the API key go to API Manager dashboard or use the link: "https://console.developers.google.com/apis/dashboard"
-Press "ENABLE API", Then Choose "Web Fonts Developer API" under "Other popular APIs" section.
+Press "ENABLE API", Then Choose "Web Fonts Developer API" under "Other popular APIs" section. - This step is a must.

+Congrats, your API key is now enabled.

 Q: What the option "Show Font Family Preview" means?